alikkaljr/Stress---The-Silent-Killer/README.md

 * Slum Areas in Kirti Nagar and Govindpuri.

 The aim will be to get at least 100 responds from each area in order to get efficient results

+##Team
+Our team includes a total of 10 members from all 1st, 2nd and 3rd year of Statistics,Department of Ramanujan College, University of Delhi.
+Each member of our project has done significant amount of work and put all their dedication to help for the completion of the project.

+Team Members:
+* Chirag Kohli (2nd yr)
+* Manasvi Rawat (2nd yr)
+* Ravi (2nd yr)
+* Sanvi Arora (1st yr)
+Sub-Heads:
+* Ashwin B. Alikkal (3rd yr)
+* Anuj (3rd yr)
+* Satish Verma (3rd yr)
+* Shubham Bhati (3rd yr)